INSPIRE-MIF/2017.2/GeoJSON/specification.md

 This specification defines one conformance class per supported theme.

-Any conformance class in an encoding specification may  define a number of model transformation rules that should be applied before the encoding.
+Any conformance class in an encoding specification may  define a number of model transformation rules that need to be applied before the encoding.
 These transformations are documented in the [Model Transformation Rules](../model-transformations/TransformationRules.md) paper.
 They serve the purpose of adapting the conceptual model (UML) to better match the logical model of the target platform.
 In the context of this conformance class in the GeoJSON encoding, the described rules address the following issues:

 * Multiple Geometries
 * Nested Properties